 The key is to have all your materials in front of you before you begin.
 Searching for items around the house is so time consuming AND frustrating!
 Having everything at hand makes a project seem twice as simple.

-t you will need in front of you a: threaded sewing machine, scissors, safety pin, elastic and of course fabric (about 3/4 to one yard).
+For this project you will need in front of you a: threaded sewing machine, scissors, safety pin, elastic and of course fabric (about 3/4 to one yard).
 And I like to include a seam ripper because I always seem to need this at some point in any given project.

 Once you have all those things you can begin.
 The best part about this tutorial is that there is no measuring tape involved which really cuts down on time!
 To really make this go by fast I used one yard that I purchased at the fabric store (typically 45" wide).
 As with most cotton fabrics the sides are sealed so that they do not fray.
 This is key because you will not have to hem the bottom of the skirt when done.